oyang914/Web-UI/README.md

 - **Alerts & Notifications**: Receive alerts for irregular health readings and reminders for medication, hydration, etc.
 - **User Management**: Secure login for users and caregivers to manage profiles and access data.
 - **Responsive Design**: Optimized for desktop and mobile viewing.
-- **Health Consultation**: An AI chatbot based on ChatGPT4o answering your health-related questions.
+- **Health Consultation**: An AI chatbot based on DeepSeek r1 answering your health-related questions.

 ---